Historic Odysseus moon mission marks a milestone in reaching the lunar surface | KRDO

 This mission comes after another commercial NASA partner, Astrobotic Technology, waved off its attempt to land on the moon hours into its mission last month.
 A critical fuel leak left the Peregrine lander without enough gas to reach the surface.

-“We’re going 1,000 times further (into space) than the International Space Station,” Altemus said.
+“We’re going 1,000 times further (into space) than the International Space Station,” Altemus, the Intuitive Machines CEO, said before Odysseus’ launch.
 “Then we’re flying to an orbiting body that has no atmosphere to slow down (the spacecraft). … It all has to be done with a propulsion system.
 And we’re doing it autonomously or robotically with no intervention from humans.”

-The US is anxious to regain a presence on the moon as NASA aims to carry out robotic science missions, seeking to learn more about the lunar environment through private partners as it focuses on preparing to land astronauts on the moon.
+Especially with competition from China, the US is anxious to regain a presence on the moon.
+NASA aims to carry out robotic science missions, seeking to learn more about the lunar environment through private partners as it focuses on preparing to land astronauts on the moon.
 The space agency is targeting 2026 for the first crewed mission back to the surface.

 The Artemis program has already experienced delays.
-Altemus said he envisions that companies such as Intuitive Machines — operating under NASA’s Commercial Lunar Payload Services, or CLPS initiative — could bolster US lunar efforts if astronaut missions face further schedule setbacks, especially with competition from China.
+Altemus said he envisions that companies such as Intuitive Machines — operating under NASA’s Commercial Lunar Payload Services, or CLPS initiative — could bolster US lunar efforts if astronaut missions face further schedule setbacks.

 The-CNN-Wire